knobs-dials/wolforward/README.md

 - be a CLI wol-sending tool (unicast or local broadcast)

-The setup this supports:
+The setup this was made for:
-- you use an online WOL tool to send to your home IP (unicast)
+- use an online WOL tool to send to your home IP (unicast)
-- your set your modem up to forward to this service (still unicast)
+- model set up to forward port 7 and/or 9 to a single host with this service (still unicast)
 - this service broadcasts it locally (on its subnet)